WillHanighen/CottagePlayer/README.md

 - Admin UI to review users, toggle activity, and promote/demote roles.
 - Upload and stream audio, video, image, and GIF files.
 - Responsive Alpine.js/Tailwind front-end.
+- Curated library views for music, movies, TV, and photos with tag/playlist filtering.
+- Inline pill selectors for tags and playlists to keep organisation consistent with the sidebar navigation.
+- User-managed playlists (create, rename, describe, add/remove media) for music and other audio collections.

 ## Requirements